LegionAtol/Diary-GSoC-2024/posts/post8.md

         self.episode_reward = 0
         self.rewards = []   # contains the cumulative reward of each episode
         self.fidelities = []    # contains the final fidelity of each episode
+        self.highest_fidelity = 0  # track the highest fidelity achieved
+        self.highest_fidelity_episode = 0  # track the episode where highest fidelity is achieved

         self.state = None
         self.seed = None